 Finally, while traveling alone, you learn many new skills and adapt to new environments.
 One of them is photography.
 Even if you find people who are kind enough to take your pictures, you cannot expect it to happen.

 As a result, it is critical that you learn how to take self-portraits while keeping all of the surrounding factors in mind.
-If you want, you can also take selfies from your smartphone, nowadays there are many types of photo editing apps by which we can click our pictures.

 I hope these suggestions help you have a pleasant trip!